acend/helm-basics-training/content/labs/_index.en.md

 kubectl create ns [USER]
 ```

-{{% notice tip %}}
+{{% notice warning %}}

-Create the Namespace with your Mobiliar Rancher WebGUI inside a Feature Team on your dev Cluster.
+**Die Mobiliar** Create the Namespace with your Mobiliar Rancher WebGUI inside a Feature Team on your dev Cluster.

 {{% /notice %}}